 Steering Committee members can identify an alternate attendee to stand in as a proxy if they cannot participate.
 Proxies are welcome to attend all meetings in an observational role, and need to be well informed on the activities and discussions of the Steering Committee before attending in an active role.
-Proxies need to be affiliated with the individual's organization, business, or community.
-There may only be one individual defined as the proxy each calendar year unless some unforeseen event makes their replacement necessary.
+Proxies need to be affiliated with theprimary Steering Committee member's, organization, business, or community.